AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 **Scaling**

 When we're scaling a vector we are increasing the length of the arrow by the amount we'd like to scale, keeping its direction the same.
-Since we're working in either 2 or 3 dimensions we can define scaling by a vector of 2 or 3 scaling variables, each
+Since we're working in either 2 or 3 dimensions we can define scaling by a vector of 2 or 3 scaling variables, each scaling one axis (x, y, or z).

+Let